• Hash256

 base58 = base58.reverse

-# run through each character, including the index so we know how many character we've read
+# run through each character, including the index, so we know how many characters we've read

 base58.each_char.with_index do |char, i|